Common words or phrases you will see on the BCBSAZ Advantage website. For a comprehensive list, please refer to your Evidence of Coverage (EOC).

-Advance care planning is a process used to identify a person's preferences regarding care and treatment at a future time including a situation in which the a person lacks the capacity to do so; for example, when a situation arises in which life-sustaining treatments are a potential option for care and the resident is unable to make his or her choices known.
+Advance care planning is a process used to identify a person's preferences regarding care and treatment at a future time including a situation in which the a person lacks the capacity to do so; for example, when a situation arises in which life-sustaining treatments are a potential option for care and the individual is unable to make his or her choices known.

-The percent of the Medicare-approved amount that you have to pay for a covered medical service.
-For example, if your coinsurance is 20 percent and Medicare approves a $100 doctor office visit, Medicare will pay $80 and you will pay $20.
+An amount you may be required to pay as your share of the cost for services or prescription drugs.
+Coinsurance is usually a percentage.
+For example, if your coinsurance is 20% and Medicare approves a $100 doctor office visit, Medicare will pay $80 and you will pay $20.